-BLOCK: He's averaging five of those martinis a day - which in addition to impotence, puts an increased risk of stroke and cirrhosis of the liver, so says Dr. Patrick Davies and two other researchers who delved into Bond's unusually lush life.
+BLOCK: He's averaging five of those martinis a day - which, in addition to impotence, puts him at increased risk of stroke and cirrhosis of the liver, so says Dr. Patrick Davies and two other researchers who delved into Bond's unusually lush life.

-DAVIES: He drinks about four and a half times the recommended amount for a healthy, adult male.
+DAVIES: He drinks about four and a half times our recommended amounts for a healthy, adult male.

 BLOCK: That's an excessive habit, which Dr. Davies says will eventually kill James Bond, if the speedboat chases, assassins, and strategically aimed lasers don't do him in first.